 As cybercrimes continue to grow and evolve, your team of experts can provide the latest information on how to best protect yourself and your network from threats.
 Your experts can work with you and your employees directly on how to spot and avoid cybercrime.

 RJ Young’s Managed IT Services design, upgrades, and maintains IT networks for small businesses that want to focus on their work, instead of their network.
-We create customized plans for our customers to fit their specific needs and goals for success.
-Visit https://rjyoung.com/services/it-services/ to learn more.
+RJ Young creates customized plans for our customers to fit their specific needs and goals for success.

 Ransomware attacks seem to be occurring frequently and taking down business operations across the globe.
 A recent example of a global cyberattack was the “New Petya” ransomware.
 These intrusions often cost organizations in downtime and loss of valuable data.
 A few simple tips can provide the best defense and help prevent businesses from falling victim to these threats.